Beginner Sewing Machines

 - Limited width setting for zig-zag stitching (one of the most common stitch used)

-- Low powered motors, such as a 12 volt (these machine will more likely struggle on medium weight materials)
+- Low powered motors, such as a 12 volt (these machines will more likely struggle on medium weight materials)

 - Difficult and unfriendly to use